muze-interactive/practice-rig-setups/README.md

 Either way, the point is I can hear myself play with zero regard to downstream latency.

+### Video

+Video rig as follows:

+1. Cameras:
+    -   Logitech MX Brio: main camera, zoom/pan
+    -   Logitech C930c: backup camera, or 2nd camera
+        when multiple needed (i.e. filming plucking and fretting hand separately).

+2. Video software:
+    - Zoom record to cloud
+    - OBS (can be used for streaming)
+    - Camtasia (also used for video editing)

+3. Publishing platforms:
+    - YouTube (unlisted during draft/editing)
+    - Zoom Cloud Recording
+    - Dropbox/Google/OneDrive

+Note the Audio Routing is required to aggregate sources of audio from software and/or ADDACs.
+Loopback selected for ease of use.

 ### Benefits

 -   Flexible, can stay really simple with just direct to ELF with minimal-to-no-effects